Chart Color Schemes

 Red Cliffs has a typical household mix, with a higher-than-average median household size

-Family households constitute 70.7% of all households, including 29.8% couples with children, 28.0% couples without children, and 11.7% single parent families.
-Non-family households account for the remaining 29.3%, with lone person households at 26.8% and group households comprising 2.5%.
-The median household size is 2.5 people, which is larger than the Rest of Vic average of 2.4.
+Family households account for 70.7% of all households, including 29.8% couples with children, 28.0% couples without children, and 11.7% single parent families.
+Non-family households make up the remaining 29.3%, with lone person households at 26.8% and group households comprising 2.5%.
+The median household size is 2.5 people, larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households